Which Castor and Pollux Recipes Get

-Castor and Pollux Organix canned dog food receives the Advisor’s second-highest tier rating of 4 stars.
+Castor and Pollux Organix canned dog food receives the Advisor’s mid-tier rating of 3.5 stars.

-The Castor and Pollux Organix product line includes four canned recipes, each claimed to meet AAFCO nutrient profiles for adult maintenance.
+The Castor and Pollux Organix product line includes one canned dog food, a recipe claimed to meet AAFCO nutrient guidelines for adult maintenance.

 Castor and Pollux Organix Chicken and Brown Rice